Below are the tour details. On this page you can find specific information about this tour.

 Day 12: Osaka

 With no further activities planned, your trip comes to an end this morning.
 That dsn’t mean your time in Japan has to end!
-There is plenty to do and explore in Osaka, so if you’d like to extend your stay, just speak to your booking agent ahead of time.
+There’s plenty to do and explore in Osaka, so if you’d like to extend your stay, just speak to your booking agent ahead of time.

 Inclusions Expand